Carnegie Mellon University

 Bio

-I am an Assistant Professor in the School of Computer Science, and am a member of CyLab, the Societal Computing Program, and the Principles of Programming Group.
-My research interests are in security, privacy, formal methods, and programming languages.
-Before coming here, I finished my PhD in Computer Science at the University of Wisconsin-Madison in 2015.
+Matt Fredrikson is an Assistant Professor in the School of Computer Science, and is a member of CyLab, the Societal Computing Program, and the Principles of Programming Group.
+His research interests are in security, privacy, formal methods, and programming languages.
+Before coming here, Matt finished his PhD in Computer Science at the University of Wisconsin-Madison in 2015.

 Research